List of submissions to the 96th Academy Awards for Best International Feature Film

 This is a list of submissions to the 96th Academy Awards for the Best International Feature Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best International Feature Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The International Feature Film Award Committee oversees the process and reviews all the submitted films.
 The category was previously called the Best Foreign Language Film, but this was changed in April 2019 to Best International Feature Film, after the Academy deemed the word "Foreign" to be outdated.

-For the 96th Academy Awards, the submitted motion pictures must be first released theatrically in their respective countries between 1 December 2022, and 31 October 2023.
+For the 96th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 December 2022 and 31 October 2023.
 The deadline for submissions to the Academy was 2 October 2023.
 92 countries submitted films, and 88 were found to be eligible by AMPAS and screened for voters.
 Namibia submitted a film for the first time, while Burkina Faso made a submission for the first time since 1989.
 After the 15-film shortlist was announced on 21 December 2023, the five nominees were announced on 23 January 2024.

 United Kingdom won the award for the first time with The Zone of Interest by Jonathan Glazer, which also won Best Sound, and was also nominated for Best Picture, Best Director and Best Adapted Screenplay.